'He Is a Comedian': Group Slams Melaye, Questions His Pedigree, Others

 “Leadership is measured by impact, and by that standard, his record falls short of what the people of Kogi West deserved.”

-It said Melaye became known nationwide for stunts, quarrels, and viral moments that did not translate into improvements for his constituents.
+It furthered that Melaye became known nationwide for stunts, quarrels, and viral moments that did not translate into improvements for his constituents.

-The Forum said the district did not witness sustainable empowerment or employment programs during his tenure.
+The forum added that the district did not witness sustainable empowerment or employment programs during his tenure.
 It added that there were no landmark projects that changed daily life for residents of Okun communities.

 Concerns over abandoned projects in Melaye's constituency